bindungszustandsamplitude/id-py/README.md

 * provide a unique `SECRET_KEY`.
 * set the debug mode to false when you go into "production".
 * when debug mode is false, provide your allowed hosts to `ALLOWED_HOSTS`, for example `localhost` for a local environment.
-* use a web server such as `nginx` or `apache2` if you want to expose your application to the internet.

 ## How do I configure the application?